top of page

 Spring of 2027.

-How will an approved bond referendum affect property taxes?
+How will an approved bond referendum affect property owners' consolidated property tax rate?

 More information can be found in the Tax Impact section.